2018 Cultural Festival: March 12-16

-Celebrating its 21st year, the 2017 Cultural Festival at Lyndon State College runs from Monday, March 11 through Friday, March 16.
+Celebrating its 22nd year, the 2018 Cultural Festival at Lyndon ran from Saturday, March 12-Thursday, March 16.
 This popular annual event invites the greater Lyndon community to come together to explore and learn about diverse and varying cultures.

 Free and open to the public.